new92/IGFI/README.md

 - Error while logging in ?

-Answer ➡️ This can be resolved by logging in to your instagram account, following the instagram instructions in order to verify that the account belongs to you and then running the script.
+Answer ➡️ This error can be resolved by simply executing the `cookies.py` script and running the script again.

 #### Question 2